krish1234hacker/project2/README.md

 # new project

-this project is created from local system it is created  by krishna rajpoot
+this project is created from local system it is created  by krishna rajpoot....